Radiesse Vs Voluma: What’s The Difference?

 - Marionette lines.
 These are the lines that begin at the corners of the mouth and descend straight down the chin.

-The volume restoring properties of Radiesse also make it a great filler for performing non-surgical augmentation in many parts of the face.
-It can help define the facial contour and correct asymmetries.
+The volume restoring properties of Radiesse also make it a great filler for performing non-surgical augmentation in many parts of these face.
+These non-surgical procedures are able to help define the facial contour and correct asymmetries within the face, giving the patient a more balanced appearance to better offset their other facial features.
 These non-surgical procedures include: